ollxel/ColAI_ollxel/README.md

 > ⚠️ This project is designed to run **exclusively inside WebSim** — it relies on WebSim's internal LLM API and GGUF model handling.
 >
 > ✅ First public commit: **May 9, 2025**
-> 🧾 The actual prototype existed **before** this date.
-Proof of concept was already in place prior to any public versions of NexusOfMind or similar projects.

 ---